 Tom laughed and wiped his brow.
 “For about one month.”.

 Levi smiled, “Since you found those two gold coins?”

 “Yep, that’s when I became an expert treasure hunter.”

 “What are you going to do with your treasure?”

-Tom stopped digging and smiled as though dying to tell someone.
+Tom paused and smiled as though dying to tell someone.
 “Well, I’ve always wanted to get married and have a family.
 My brother has children but I guess I’ve always been a little too wild to settle down.
 Now I’m older and want to plant some roots.
 I think with this money I can secure me a pretty young wife and start making little Pipkens; maybe even ones as pretty as your daughter there.
-Build a house here, far away from these woods of course and maybe open up a business.
-One I can pass down to my son.”
-Tom began digging again.
+Build a house here, far from these woods of course and maybe open a business.
+One I can pass on to my son.”
+Tom dug again.
 “Yes sir, this treasure is going to make me quite a catch.
-You don’t find many colored men who own their own business you know.”
+You don’t find a lot of colored men who own their own business you know.”

-Barnaby forced a smile and tried to mask the pity.
-He knew Tom’s future would never come to fruition since no one had heard from again.
-It could be he legitimately disappeared and started his life somewhere else but that seemed improbable since he presently haunted the woods.
-By the way events had unfolded all night, he knew he would soon witness Tom’s fate and a growing feeling to vomit gurgled in him.
+Levi forced a smile and tried to mask the pity.
+He knew Tom’s future would never materialize.
+By the way events had unfolded all night, he knew Tom’s death drew near and a growing feeling to vomit gurgled in him.

-Barnaby sat down next to a tree but in a position where he could clearly see Tom.
-He was determined to keep up the ruse that he was recording the details of Tom’s dig.
-Victoria slumped down next to him and laid her head against his arm.
+Levi sat next to a tree but in a position where he saw Tom clearly, determined to maintain the ruse that he recorded the details of Tom’s dig.
+Victoria slumped next to him and laid her head against his arm.